cloudspannerecosystem/autoscaler/terraform/README.md

     place.

-*   [Distributed deployment](distributed/README.md): all the components of the Cloud Spanner Autoscaler reside in a single project, with the exception of Cloud Scheduler.
+*   [Distributed deployment](distributed/README.md): all the components of the Autoscaler reside in a single project, with the exception of Cloud Scheduler.
 This deployment is a hybrid where teams who own the Spanner instances want to manage only the Autoscaler configuration parameters for their instances, but the rest of the Autoscaler infrastructure is managed by